 ...The text is matched with Christy’s cheery, hazy illustrations, focusing on the family’s curly haired girl and her towheaded little brother.
 Fans of the previous book, and those libraries with high demand for Christmas fare, won’t be disappointed.

-Using a template, the students write a simple short “biography" and have their own 8-page running sheet, which cab be colored in later.
-This works best with 2nd and 3rd graders.
-About 15 minutes.Type your paragraph here.
+Half of the book is printed on a single sheet of paper.
+The pages are out of place and turned around.
+When folded and trimmed, they are in the correct order.
+Using a template, the students write a simple (and short) "biography" and have their own 8-page running sheet, which later can be colored in.
+This works best with 2nd grades and up.

 Quick Bulletin Board